Mappy/pycnik/README.rst

 - features:
     - allow using exotic number of zoom levels and tile sizes (computes scales denominators)
     - provides a mechanism for inheritance
-    - automatic add `cache-feature` attribute when using more than 2 styles
+    - automatically add `cache-feature` attribute when using more than 2 styles

 - caveats:
     - no possibility to use several similar symbolizers in the same rule